 Protects other teeth from excessive wear or strain

 what causes a tooth to need a root canal?

 The pulp is made up of soft tissue that includes nerves and blood vessels.
 The pulp will begin to die if it's infected by bacteria.
 Bacteria can then multiply and spread, leading to infection that requires either root canal (to save the tooth) or extraction (to remove the tooth leaving).

 The bacteria and the substrates ultimately pass out through the end of the root canal through the apex which may lead to pain and tenderness to bite on the offending tooth.

 This process will continue because there's nothing to stop more bacteria passing down the root canal, which causes the tissues around the end of the tooth to become red and swollen.
 This can make your tooth painful and, in extreme cases, your face may become swollen (known as a dental abscess).

 who does root canal work?

 Although root canals are carried out by many general dentists in the UK, it is best to be treated by a dentist with advanced training in the field.
-At out dental clinics we will carry out more predictable treatments through the use of specialist equipment (Microscope, Cone Beam CT, Digital X-rays, Apex locators and single use rotary NiTi files) that most dental clinics may not have.
+At our dental clinics we will carry out more predictable treatments through the use of specialist equipment (Microscope, Cone Beam CT, Digital X-rays, Apex locators and rotary NiTi files) that most dental clinics may not have.
 Because we have trained beyond the basic levels taught at dental schools and carry out the procedure several times a day, we achieve high levels of success.